rakutenanalytics/ios-rakutenanalytics/ADVANCED_USAGE.md

 ## App-to-App referral tracking

-App to app referral tracking allows teams to track the behavior of users when they interact with deeplinks.
+App to app referral tracking of deeplinks from 'referral' apps to 'referred' apps allows teams to track the behavior of users.

+Note that:
+- The Analytics SDK _automatically_ tracks incoming deeplinks in the referred app as long as they are in the expected format.
+- To generate deeplinks in the referral app in the correct format you should use the `ReferralAppModel` helpers.

-### Create and open URL Scheme for App-to-App referral tracking
+### Create and open URL Scheme deeplink in 'referral' app
 ```swift
 guard let  url = ReferralAppModel().urlScheme(appScheme: "app"), UIApplication.shared.canOpenURL(url) else {
     return